OHDSI/AtlasWebAPISandbox/SecurityDemo/README.md

 This mode of operation is better treated as exclusive to regular authentication - although given Spring Security's flexibility it is possible to configure a mixture, where some endpoints are authenticated and others are accessible without authentication.

-The sandbox demo uses the property `webapi.security.provider` to *DegradedSecurity* to demonstrate this mode of operation.
+The sandbox demo uses the property `webapi.security.mode` to *anonymous-user* to demonstrate this mode of operation.

 ## Authorization (AuthZ) Overview